-Colorado tenants are legally entitled to rental property that meets basic structural, health, and safety standards and is in good repair.
-If a landlord fails to take care of important maintenance, such as a leaky roof or a broken heater, you have several important legal rights, including the right to withhold rent until repairs are made.
+Colorado tenants are legally entitled to livable rental property that meets basic structural, health, and safety standards and is in good repair.
+If a landlord fails to take care of important maintenance, such as a leaky roof or a broken heater, tenants have several important legal rights, including the right to withhold rent until repairs are made.

 Also, check your local housing ordinances for any city or county rules that cover tenant rights when it comes to repairs.
 Contact your local building or housing authority.
 To find yours, call your mayor or city manager’s office or check your city or county website.